 Seriousness rating

 This suggested list of core information elements includes some that are present in one or more of the 15 PDDI conceptual models analyzed in a recent comprehensive review by Herrero-Zazo, Segura-Bedmar, and Martínez (Herrero-Zazo et al. 2016).
 However, no single conceptual model covers all 9 of the information elements, and there is little commonality across the conceptual models on those elements that are included.
 For example, the mechanism of the interaction and clinical consequences were present in multiple models but at different levels of granularity.
-Other information elements, such as frequency of exposure or frequency of harm are not present in any of the 15 sources.
-Even PDDI knowledge bases that are strongly clinically-oriented (as opposed to knowledge bases oriented toward use in bioinformatics or drug development) were considerably different in the information elements they used.
-For example, the NDF-RT (Olvey et al. 2010) was detailed about pharmacokinetic mechanisms but had no information on clinical consequences.
-In contrast, the system reported by Mille, Degoulet, and Jaulent (Mille et al. 2007) provided details on the clinical consequence, including risk increasing and mitigating factors, but supplied only a limited structure for mechanism.
+Other information elements, such as frequency of exposure and frequency of harm are not present in any of the 15 sources.
+Many knowledge bases are oriented towards bioinformatics or drug development, but even clinically-oriented knowledge bases were considerably different in the information used.
+For example, the The National Drug File - Reference Terminology (NDF-RT) produced by the U.S. Department of Veterans Affairs, Veterans Health Administration (VHA) (Olvey et al. 2010) is detailed about pharmacokinetic mechanisms but has no information on clinical consequences.
+In contrast, the system reported by Mille, Degoulet, and Jaulent (Mille et al. 2007) provided details on clinical consequences, including risk increasing and mitigating factors, but supplied only a limited structure for mechanism.

 The recommended core information elements are based on consensus from a wide range of clinical, academic, and commercial stakeholders.
 It is important to translate them into a new standard for representing and sharing PDDI knowledge and evidence as information artifacts -- what we refer to from here forward as a PDDI minimum information model.
 Such a standard will be an important contribution to medication safety by:

-1) Clarifying the information that is necessary for effective PDDI decision support that satisfies what is known as the Five Rights of CDS -- the right information, communicated to the right person, using the right intervention format, delivered through the right channel, at the right time in the clinical workflow (Osheroff 2005); and
+1) Clarifying the minimum set of information that is necessary for effective PDDI decision support that satisfies what is known as the Five Rights of CDS -- the right information, communicated to the right person, using the right intervention format, delivered through the right channel, at the right time in the clinical workflow (Osheroff 2005); and

-2) Highlighting for the clinical research community gaps that exist in the clinically useful evidence available for developing effective PDDI decision support.
+2) Highlighting gaps that exist in the clinically useful evidence available for developing effective PDDI decision support.

 These two potential contributions are discussed further in the next two sections.